 Projects cannot start before January 1, 2018, and must be completed by June 30, 2019.

 Lead organizer must live within the seven-county Twin Cities Metro region (Hennepin, Scott, Ramsey, Dakota, Anoka, Carver, and Washington counties); additional collaborators can live anywhere.

 Lead organizers do not need to be U.S. Citizens, but must have social security numbers in order to receive payment.

 Lead organizers may only submit one application per application round.

-Midway will host six information sessions before the application deadline.
+Midway will host eight information sessions before the application deadline.
 We encourage potential applicants to attend one of these sessions to learn more about the Visual Arts Fund.
 Information sessions will be held:

 Describe your project (700 words):

 Visual support materials should help the jurors understand the project and your ability to realize it.
 For each of your support materials, please list: artist’s name, title, medium, year, size, description and relevant explanatory notes (max 50 words per entry).
 You may include up to 13 examples total, including:

 Please provide a short, narrative bio for your lead organizer, as well as your group or organization (max 250 words) and for key collaborators and artists (up to 8 bios, max 250 words each).
 Focus on experience relevant to this project.
 We will not accept CVs or resumes.